benchkram/bob/README.md

 For shell autocompletion (bash and zsh supported) add `source <(bob completion)` to your `.bashrc`/`.zshrc`.

 # How it works
-Bob generates its internal build graph from tasks described in a `bob.yaml` file (usually refered to as "Bobfile").
+Bob generates its internal build graph from tasks described in a `bob.yaml` file (usually referred to as "Bobfile").
-Each build step is executed in a sandbox shell only using the given dependencies required from the nix package manager.
+Each build step is executed in a sandboxed shell only using the given dependencies required from the nix package manager.

 The basic components of a build task are: